 - Stay informed and stay calm: Only share information from credible sources like your state department of health or the CDC.
 Remember, when you stay calm, others will follow.

 - Be prepared for hurricane season.
-The 2020 hurricane season brings additional challenges this year due to the COVID-19 pandemic.
+The 2021 hurricane season brings additional challenges this year due to the COVID-19 pandemic.
 It's important to understand how your community will respond if disaster strikes and adhere to guidance.
-Public confusion over evacuation orders and procedures could put both your family and your community at risk.
 Stay prepared by monitoring the weather, packing emergency supplies and planning an evacuation route.

 - Take care of yourself and others: Practice patience, kindness and mindfulness.
 Encourage others to do the same!